Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 Over-the-counter medications

-While over-the-counter medications are available everywhere in China, product labels are in Chinese and pharmacy staff may not understand English.
+While over-the-counter medications are available everywhere in China, product labels are in Chinese and pharmacy staff may not speak English.

 I always like to bring paracetamol and vitamins.
 And if you haven’t been to China before, I recommend bringing something to stop you from vomiting as well as something to stop diarrhea.